kube-reporting/metering-operator/Documentation/writing-custom-queries.md

 If this doesn't match the query, there will be issues when running the query and trying to store the data into the database.

 Below is an example of our final query from the steps above put into a `ReportGenerationQuery`.
-One thing to note is we replaced `FROM datasource_unready_deployment_replicas` with `{| dataSourceTableName .Report.Inputs.UnreadyDeploymentReplicasDataSourceName |}` and added an `inputs` configuration to avoid hard coding the table name.
+One thing to note is we replaced `FROM datasource_your_namespace_unready_deployment_replicas` with `{| dataSourceTableName .Report.Inputs.UnreadyDeploymentReplicasDataSourceName |}` and added an `inputs` configuration to avoid hard coding the table name.
 By using inputs, we can override the default ReportDataSource used and by marking it as `type: ReportDataSource`, it will be considered a dependency and will ensure it exists before running.
 The format of the table names could change in the future, so always use the `dataSourceTableName` template function to ensure it's always using the correct table name.